We recognise the value advertising adds to businesses, but some signs can cause visual harm to the area and overly distract drivers.

-Advertisements usually require a special form of planning permission called Advertisement Consent.
+Because of this some advertising will need a special form of planning permission called advertisement consent.

-In considering applications for advertisement consent the Council will take into account the likely impact of the sign on visual amenity and on road safety.
+In considering applications for advertisement consent we will take into account the likely impact of the sign on visual amenity and on road safety.
 The content of the advertisement is not something that can be controlled through the planning system.

 In 2010 a Regulation 7 Direction Order withdrew deemed consent for the display of letting boards within the Storer Road area of Ashby Road conservation area in Loughborough, as detailed in the documents below:

 - Letting boards within the Storer Road area (PDF Document, 0.1 Mb)